• Skip to primary navigation

 Chocolate cupcakes

-2. In a large bowl, mix and sift together the dry ingredients, cake flour, cocoa powder, baking soda and salt.
+2. Mix and sift together the flour, cocoa powder, baking soda, and salt in a large bowl.

-3. Place the oil, sugar, eggs and vanilla in another large bowl and mix with an electric mixer for 3 minutes until smooth.
+3. In another bowl, beat the oil, sugar, eggs, and vanilla for about 3 minutes until smooth.

-4. Add the buttermilk, then the dry ingredients and mix with a hand whisk until smooth and liquid.
+4. Add the buttermilk, then the dry ingredients, and whisk gently until smooth and fluid.

-7. Leave the chocolate cupcakes to cool completely to room temperature.
+7. Let the cupcakes cool completely at room temperature.

 Raspberry filling

-1. Place the chopped chocolate in a heatproof container.
+1. Place the chopped chocolate in a heatproof bowl.

-5. Cover on contact and chill in the fridge for 2-3 hours until completely cold but not too firm (around 22-23°C).
+5. Cover with plastic wrap touching the surface and chill 2–3 hours until cold but pliable (about 22–23°C).

-6. Whip the chocolate ganache with an electric mixer on low speed for about 2 minutes until smooth and firm.
+6. Whip on low speed for about 2 minutes until smooth and firm.

 Equipment